 Founded in 1977, Samarco is a closely held company.
-Its main product is iron ore pellets sold to the steel industry in 19 countries in the Americas, the Middle East, Asia and Europe.
+Its main product is iron ore pellets sold to the steel industry in countries in the Americas, the Middle East, Asia and Europe.

 The failure of the dam on November 05, 2015, caused environmental damage, impacting families in the region and other localities along the Doce River.
 We apologize for the damage caused to the communities and to the society and we are aware that all of our actions will not bring back the lives lost.

 In order to establish its commitment to the social, environmental and economic recovery of the impacted regions, Samarco, together with its shareholders Vale S.A. and BHP Billiton Brasil Ltda., signed a Transaction and Conduct Adjustment Agreement (TTAC – the Framework Agreement) in March 2016, with the federal government and the governments of the states of Minas Gerais and Espírito Santo.
 TTAC provided for the creation of a foundation to remediate and compensate the impacts of the dam failure.
-Since August, Fundação Renova has been working on the continued development of the 41 remedial and compensatory programs outlined in the TTAC.
+Since August, Fundação Renova has been working on the continued development of the 42 remedial and compensatory programs outlined in the TTAC.

 R$ 2.8 billion were spent between November 2015 and October 2017 in reparations and compensatory actions, which were assumed by the Renova Foundation in August 2016.